zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

 translator is to create and update *msgstr*.

 In many *msgid* there is one or several arguments within `{...}`, e.g.
 `{ns_ip_list}`.
-Currently these arguments are only found in messages in Zonemaster-Engine.
 The same arguments must be found in *msgid* and *msgstr*.
 The value of the argument will be inserted at run time.
-The format of that value depends on the argument name, and a specification for arguments used in Zonemaster-Engine can be found in "[Arguments for test case messages]".
+The format of that value depends on the argument name, and a specification for arguments used, mainly in Zonemaster-Engine, can be found in [Arguments for test case messages].

 ## Software preparation